 Heliocentric Planetary Aspects and Transits

-The difference between geocentricity and heliocentricity can be illustrated by the charts of the planetary aspects on a certain date as produced by PAT and HPAT.
-Here are the charts for July 15, 2015:
+The difference between geocentricity and heliocentricity can be illustrated by the charts of the planetary aspects on a certain date as produced by our two programs, Heliocentric Planetary Aspects and Transits and Planetary Aspects and Transits.
+Here are the charts for July 15, 2017:

 The Earth is at the center of the geocentric chart, whereas the Sun is at the center of the heliocentric chart.
-In the heliocentric chart the Earth is located just above Pluto at the bottom.
+In the heliocentric chart the Earth is located next to Pluto at the bottom.

 Three things to note: